 The conundrum was how to prove the painting was there and how to reveal it.
 Although he had detected a double wall that stretched the entire length of the east wall in the Hall of Five Hundred with his low-frequency sonogram machine, you couldn’t destroy one piece of priceless art to uncover an even more priceless piece of art that may or may not be there.

 We concluded our meal with tiramisu and espresso and discussed what was next for us.
 We apprised him of our plans and he made a few suggestions.
 I piped up and explained I’d be driving and asked if he had any advice.
 To which, after thinking for a few moments, he replied, “Don’t think, just drive!”

 And drive, I did!

 Over several days, we explored Tuscany with its extremely steep hills, narrow lanes and seriously winding roads from our base at Poggio Etrusco—a charming agriturismo located outside Montepulciano.
-And, though Tuscany’s steep hills were a serious challenge to my manual transmission driving skills, it was the drive to Sorrento and the Amalfi coast that proved the most challenging.
+And, though Tuscany’s steep hills were a serious challenge to my manual transmission driving skills, it was the drive to Sorrento and the Amalfi coast that proved the most difficult.

-Driving on the A-1 proved far easier than driving on those winding Tuscan roads.
+Driving on the A-1 proved far easier than driving on Tuscany’s winding roads.
 Since we were making good time, we decided to stop off in Orvieto for a stroll and look at their famous Duomo.
 We capped off our visit with lunch before getting back on the highway to Rome.